ColtonKawamura/MDsim/README.md

 ## Creating Random Particles

-Next, for the sake of making examples, let's create a functions that creates random vectors using the `Vec2D` structure.
+Next, for the sake of making examples, let's create a function that creates random vectors using the `Vec2D` structure.

 ```julia
 function PosRandom(::Type{VecType}, range) where VecType